Special Capital arrangements and miscellaneous income

 0:00 / 0:00

-The Court of Appeal has dismissed the taxpayer's appeal in HMRC v HFFX LLP [2024] EWCA 813 against HMRC's decision to tax reallocations of Special Capital as miscellaneous income.
+The Supreme Court has dismissed the taxpayer's appeal in HMRC v HFFX LLP [2026] UKSC 17 against HMRC's decision to tax reallocations of Special Capital as miscellaneous income.
 The Court has rejected the argument that a taxpayer must have a legal right to receive the income for it to fall within this category.
-Furthermore, the Court did not consider that contractual arrangements providing, in principle, for complete discretion in relation to the allocation of Special Capital were not in practice unfettered.
-Taken together, the contractual arrangements in the Partnership Deed, together with the reallocation process, gave rise to income in the hands of the individual members.
+Furthermore, the Court rejected the contention that contractual arrangements providing, in principle, for complete discretion in relation to the allocation of Special Capital were in practice unfettered.
+Taken together, the contractual arrangements in the Partnership Deed, together with the reallocation process, provided the necessary “source” for the receipt of miscellaneous income in the hands of the individual members.

 Background